 Flaxseed is versatile and nutritious; a perfect combination for people who are trying to look and feel their best.

-If you would like to purchase some flaxseed for yourself, a good option is the Spectrum Essentials Organic Ground Flaxseed on Amazon.
+If you would like to purchase some flaxseed for yourself, a good option is the Spectrum Essentials Organic Ground Flaxseed:

-For many reasons such as this, is it illogical to debate chia vs. flaxseed.
+For many reasons such as this, is it illogical to debate chia seeds vs. flaxseed.

-One of the few issues that people have with purchasing chia and flax for their diets is that it can be a bit expensive.
+One of the few issues that people have with purchasing chia seeds and flaxseed for their diets is that it can be a bit expensive.
 However, there are still options.

 One way that you can cut down on your grocery bill (and make more room for additional health foods such as flax and chia seeds) is to download the Ibotta app.
 Ibotta helps you save money on your groceries every time you shop.